jdm79/web_scraper_ruby/README.md

 ## Challenges

 This was my first foray into web scraping, and the first time I've used Ruby in a few months, so I was relieved to find that it was actually not that hard to at least get going.
 The Ruby gems make life easier for the developer, that is for sure and I did have a look at the documentation of them before the challenge.
 I chose to keep the price as a string, as there's a bit of information there such as the booking fee.
 However, it should probably be a float as this would work with a payment system.

-The big challenge I saw was that you are working on a moving target.
-The HTML elements are prone to change as well as perhaps the naming conventions of the tags (I saw hyphens, camel-casing and underscores on 'We Got Tickets').
-This means that our software will fail whenever this happens.
-We cannot guess correctly what changes will be made unless we are being warned in advance.

-As a result, our software needs to be extremely robust under failure.
-As the software will fail repeatedly, it is best to be prepared for this and to absolutely expect it.

-As well as focusing on achieving the goal set, I was thinking of flexibility and readability of code.
-It's necessary to consider who might next be maintaining the code you are writing.
-In the time-frame I did the best I could.
-With further time I'd like to have worked on pagination to create a method which works through the pages, but time did not allow.

 ## Extensions